Intestinal Parasites In Your Cat And What To Do About Them

 Tapeworms are a common intestinal parasite in cats but they rarely if ever cause health issues.
 You can read more about them in another article of mine here .

 Toxoplasma = Toxoplasmosis, Toxoplasma gondii

 You read a lot about toxoplasmosis, a disease caused by a little one-celled protozoan organism, when it gets into the wrong animal or humans.
 When it is living in the digestive system of cat, where it belongs, it rarely causes disease symptoms at all.
 However infected cats are Nature’s reservoir of this parasite.
 It’s natural life cycle is to move from cat to cat when they eat wild rodents.
 Normally, it is only when they are accidentally swallowed by humans, pets and other animals that they cause disease.
 Toxoplasma do rarely cause disease in immunosuppressed cats.
 Human exposure to Toxoplasma is quite common – about a third of the people in the world today have been exposed to it. ( read here ) However, it is generally only people with weakened immune systems who become ill.
 Most people never know they were exposed as their bodies quickly kill off these invaders.
 One exposure usually produces a solid lifelong immunity to toxoplasma-related disease.
 However once exposed, the parasite persists in the body in a dormant state. ( read here )

-Cryptosporidium = C. parvum, C. felis
+Cryptosporidium = C. parvum = C. felis

 Are Parasites A Concern If I Feed My Cat Raw Meat?